ipld/ipld/FOUNDATIONS.md

 The "stable pathing" rule holds at the Data Model layer.
 Some higher-level layers relax the rule.

-For example, Advanced Data Layouts operate by "feigning" an IPLD Node which conforms with the Data Model specified behaviors in every way -- except that they're internally implemented in some way that maps the Node content onto Blocks in a more advanced way than the basic Data Model way.
+For example, Advanced Data Layouts work by operating like an IPLD Node which conforms with the Data Model specified behaviors in every way -- except that they're internally implemented in some way that maps the Node content onto Blocks in a more advanced way than the basic Data Model way.
 This means we